zussel/matador/README.md

 The library has almost no dependencies.
 At least the database library you want to use.
 If you would like to build from the sources you need at least the [cmake](http://www.cmake.org) build system installed.
-If you plan to generate an install package on a windows system you need the
+If you plan to generate an installation the package on a Windows system you need the
 [nullsoft scriptable install system](http://nsis.sourceforge.net).

 Sources